Shinzo Abe: North Korea

 Abe generally took a hard-line stance on North Korea, especially regarding the North Korean abductions of Japanese citizens.
 In 2002 negotiations between Japan and North Korea, Prime Minister Koizumi and general secretary Kim Jong-il agreed to give abductees permission to visit Japan.
 A few weeks into the visit, the Japanese government decided that the abductees would be restricted from returning to North Korea where their families live.
 Abe took credit for this policy decision in his bestselling book, Towards a Beautiful Nation (美しい国へ, Utsukushii kuni e).
 North Korea criticized this Japanese decision as a breach of a diplomatic promise, and the negotiations were aborted.

 East and Southeast Asia

-Abe publicly recognized the need for improved relations with the People's Republic of China (PRC) and, along with Foreign Minister Tarō Asō, sought an eventual summit meeting with former PRC paramount leader Hu Jintao.
+Abe publicly recognized the need for improved relations with China and, along with Foreign Minister Tarō Asō, sought an eventual summit meeting with General Secretary of the Chinese Communist Party and Chinese president Hu Jintao.
 Abe also said that China–Japan relations should not continue to be based on "emotions".

 Abe was respected among some politicians in the Republic of China (ROC, Taiwan), most notably those who are part of the Pan-Green Coalition seeking Taiwanese independence.
 Chen Shui-bian welcomed Abe's ministership.
 Part of Abe's appeal in Taiwan was historical; his grandfather Nobusuke Kishi was an anti-communist who supported Chiang Kai-shek's government after the government retreated to the island, and his great-uncle Eisaku Satō was the last prime minister to visit Taiwan while in office.

 Abe expressed the need to strengthen political, security, and economic ties with Southeast Asian countries.
-Although the PRC is not within the Southeast Asian region, Japan has also sought its support.
-However, relations with the PRC and the ROC continue to be tarnished by the Senkaku Islands dispute and Abe's visits to the Yasukuni Shrine.
+Although China is not within the Southeast Asian region, Japan has also sought its support.
+However, relations with China and the ROC continue to be tarnished by the Senkaku Islands dispute and Abe's visits to the Yasukuni Shrine.

 India

 Abe, in his four terms as the prime minister of Japan, sought to upgrade the strategic Japan–India relationship.
-Abe initiated the Quadrilateral Security Dialogue between Japan, the United States, Australia, and India in 2007.
+Abe initiated the Quadrilateral Security Dialogue between Japan, the United States, Australia, and India in 2007, which was seen as a counter to China's rising power.
 His three-day visit to India in August 2007 inaugurated a new bilateral Asian alliance, building on the long history of friendly bilateral relations between India and Japan.
 Abe's initiative was to establish the "fifth" bilateral link in an emerging scenario, whereby, the US–Australia, US–Japan, Japan–Australia, and the US–India links are supportive strategic alignments.
 A sixth link of India-Australia would be the logical corollary, formalized as a new quadrilateral of a strategic bulwark.
 The eventual expansion to include Vietnam, South Korea, the Philippines, and Indonesia in this arrangement has been speculated in the media of those states.
 Chinese strategic experts have labeled the evolving geo-strategic paradigm, the "Asian NATO".
 Abe's pragmatic India foreign policy was to boost Japan's resurgent economic indicators while gaining a crucial partner in Asia.